-Tech Mahindra And Servicenow Partner To Deliver Next-Gen Broadband Solutions For Communication Service Providers
+Tech Mahindra and ServiceNow Partner to Deliver Next-Gen Broadband Solutions for Communication Service Providers

-PUNE, India, April 3, 2025 /PRNewswire/ -- Tech Mahindra (NSE: TECHM), a leading global provider of technology consulting and digital solutions to enterprises across industries, announced a partnership with ServiceNow to deliver next-generation broadband solutions tailored for Communication Service Providers (CSPs).
-The partnership offers a comprehensive vertical solutions stack that covers every aspect of a broadband CSP's journey, including planning and building networks, managing operations, enhancing customer experience, and monetizing services.
+(MENAFN- The Revelation Consultancy DMCC) Pune – April 4th, 2025: Tech Mahindra (NSE: TECHM), a leading global provider of technology consulting and digital solutions to enterprises across industries, announced a partnership with ServiceNow to deliver next-generation broadband solutions tailored for Communication Service Providers (CSPs).
+The partnership offers a comprehensive vertical solutions stack that covers every aspect of a broadband CSP’s journey, including planning and building networks, managing operations, enhancing customer experience, and monetizing services.

-The partnership leverages Tech Mahindra's netOps platform , a pre-integrated end-to-end solution built on ServiceNow® Technology, Media and Telecommunications (TMT) product suites, to unify customer care, operations, order management, and partner ecosystems for CSPs.
-Additionally, the solution provides AI-driven analytics, Network-as-a-Service (NaaS), Cloud-native Open-Source Software (OSS) systems and intelligent automation to streamline operations and capitalize on the fast-growing 'Everything-as-a-Service' opportunity.
+The partnership leverages Tech Mahindra’s netOps.now platform, a pre-integrated end-to-end solution built on ServiceNow® Technology, Media and Telecommunications (TMT) product suites, to unify customer care, operations, order management, and partner ecosystems for CSPs.
+Additionally, the solution provides AI-driven analytics, Network-as-a-Service (NaaS), Cloud-native Open Source Software (OSS) systems and intelligent automation to streamline operations and capitalize on the fast-growing “Everything-as-a-Service” opportunity.
 Through the solution, the CSPs will be able to improve operational efficiencies by up to 50%, ensuring accelerated time-to-market and scalable broadband rollouts.

 Atul Soneja, Chief Operating Officer, Tech Mahindra, said, “The telco industry faces increasing pressure to modernize legacy systems, streamline network management, and enhance operational agility.
 Our partnership with ServiceNow will address these challenges and empower broadband providers to deliver high-speed connectivity, drive digital inclusion, and create value for communities globally.
 With an industry-leading zero-touch broadband operations platform, we will enable customers to seamlessly address connectivity challenges across rural, suburban, and urban markets.”